bjhartin/strangeloop-2022/demystifying-privacy-preserving-computing.md

 ```

 These 'meaningless' sums can be shared without information loss.
 Each party can compute a true total (600k) and average (200k) of the salaries without actually knowing them.

-#### Resources

-- https://inpher.io/technology/what-is-secure-multiparty-computation.
-My example came from this high-level explanation.
-- https://eprint.iacr.org/2017/1234.pdf is a white paper explaining the details